-Most parents struggle with their children growing older.
+Many parents struggle with the idea of their children getting older and leaving the nest.
 I do.
 It is hard to accept, and even tougher to release them into the wild (world), though I have come to terms with this reality while choosing to be the one guiding them out of the nest rather than the world luring them from of the nest (Deuteronomy 32:11).

-We continued as we talked about hell being a place of eternal torment and how it could be used as an unkind and angry response from someone as in, “Go to hell!”
+We continued as we talked about hell being a place of eternal torment and how some individuals could use it as an unkind and angry response as in, “Go to hell!”
 It was interesting she did not know what a burro was, and had never heard the word ass in the context of a donkey.

-I did tell her how butt and crack were words that referred to ass, and how buttock is the correct term for a rear end.
-She was already familiar with penis and vagina–terms we chose to use with them when they were toddlers.
+I did tell her how butt and crack were words that referred to ass, and how buttock is the correct term for a rear-end.
+She was already familiar with the penis and vagina, names we chose to use with them when they were toddlers.

-It seemed appropriate to end our language training for that time with those five words, though I did let her know we would revisit this conversation in the future as we look at more of the culture’s words.
-The main thing I wanted her to learn were not the words as much as the wisdom, respect, discretion, humility, and courage needed to think biblically about our culture’s language.
+It seemed appropriate to end our “language training” with those five words, though I did let her know we would revisit this conversation in the future as we look at more of the culture’s words.
+The main thing I wanted her to learn was not the words as much as the wisdom, respect, discretion, humility, and courage needed to think biblically about our culture’s language.

 We spent a lot of time talking about a theology of language and how words begin with a neutral and innocuous foundation.
 Words are quickened and given force by the motive and meaning we upload to them.

-The word stick could be used as an analogous metaphor for words.
+You could use the word stick as an analogy for words.
 A stick is just a stick, nothing more and nothing less, except when my father told me to go out and get a “stick” from a tree so he could beat me with it.
-A stick is not neutral to me.
-The past use of a stick in my life affects how I think about a stick.
+A stick was no longer neutral to me.
+The past abuse of a stick in my life affects how I think about a stick.

 You may find sticks enjoyable, like when you climbed trees and swung from branches.
-Though that was part of my childhood, there was a darker, more dangerous application of the word stick.
+Though that was part of my childhood too, there was a darker, more dangerous application of the word stick.